Mexican Serape Blanket Throws; an Explosion of Color!

 I love colorful saddle blanket style throws and rugs.
 And a good bargain is so much the better.
 However, a good bargain and bad quality equals a waste of money so I wanted to do some research between all of the blankets I liked the most.
 I did take care to look for blankets that had at least a 4 star rating and above.

-So I did a bit of looking at all the blankets I posted and there were some qualities I thought were more important than others.
+So I did a bit of checking on all of the blankets I posted about and there were some qualities I thought were more important than others.
 I will list pros and cons so that you can make the best decision possible in choosing which blanket or throw meets your individual needs.

 The first thing I gravitate to is bright and bold colors.
 But if the weave is light, then pretty won't last long in my opinion.
 Instead, looking for a heavier weight that seems more substantial is a better first option.

 Can it be washed?
 Dried?
 Air dried only?
 Though I have no problem with air drying, dry cleaning is out for me.
 I don't like the extra expense, nor the hassle.
 My life is an every day wash-and-wear kind of style and things like clothing, bedding and other assorted household items must meet those wash-and-wear standards to be useful.
 I found most of the blankets to be fairly easy to wash and clean making most all of them a good choice in the care department.

 Price is a concern to some extent.
 But if a blanket is pricier than another one of lesser quality, yet has wear-ability and durability, it makes sense that in the long run, that blanket will last longer and more than make up for any initial price point.
 Again, the prices on these all seemed pretty reasonable to me with some of the lower end (smaller blankets) being around $25 to some of the higher end (larger Mexican blanket throw) being $50 plus.